-- (a) financial assets at fair value through profit or loss; - (b) financial assets at fair value through other comprehensive income; and - (c) financial assets measured at amortised cost.
+- (a) financial assets at fair value through profit or loss; and - (b) financial assets measured at amortised cost.

 The classification depends on both the Entity's business model for managing the financial assets and contractual cash flow characteristics at the time of initial recognition.
-Financial assets are recognised when the Entity becomes a party to the contract and, as a consequence, has a legal right to receive or a legal obligation to pay cash and derecognised when the contractual rights to the cash flows from the financial asset expire or are transferred upon trade date.